 Japan Travel Planning Resources

-- Protect Your Trip — We don’t travel without travel insurance, and neither should you.
+- Protect Your Trip — We don’t travel without travel insurance, nor should you.
 You never know what can happen while traveling, so it’s best to be prepared.
 HeyMondo provides excellent short-term and long-term travel insurance plans.

-- Travel Adapter – Make sure you find a good adapter to keep your personal electronics charged.
+- Travel Adapter – Find a good adapter to keep your electronics charged.
 Otherwise, you may be paying for a cheap one once you land.
 Purchase one here.

-- Book an Experience – See all the best Japan experiences and tours here.
+- Book an Experience – See all the best experiences and tours in Japan here.

-- Get a Japan Rail Pass (Buy Here) – They make traveling around Japan so much easier and cheaper.
-Read all about if it’s worth it here.
+- Get a Japan Rail Pass (Buy Here) – They make traveling around Japan much easier and cheaper.